tobyqin/Typora-Portable/README.md

 3. Zip the installation folder
 4. Publish the package to release page.

-At least it works well for now.
+Does it work correctly?
+Yes, at least it works great per my test.

 # Any other plan?